2021 Plant Talk 6 Temperate Wild Food Plants

 Please let me know your thoughts in general and anyway i can help this class serve you best.

 Anderson, M. K. (2006).
 Tending the Wild: Native American Knowledge and the Management of California’s Natural Resources (1st ed.).
-Berkeley, CA: University of California Press.
+University of California Press.

 Balls, E. K. (1962).
 Early Uses of California Plants.
-Berkeley, CA: University of California Press.
+University of California Press.

 Banks, W. H. (2004).
 Plants of the Cherokee: Medicinal, Edible, and Useful Plants of the Eastern Cherokee Indians / Kemp, Steve.
-Gatlinburg, TN: Great Smoky Mountains Association.
+Great Smoky Mountains Association.

 Barden, L. S., & Matthews, J. F. (2004).
 André Michaux’s Sumac: Rhus michauxii Sargent: Why Did Sargent Rename It and Where Did Michaux Find It?
 Castanea, 69(2), 109–115.